pgorman/dangerjaunt/dangerjaunt.md

 ## Evasion and Pursuit ##

 A group of player characters or monsters, having stumbled into a disadvantageous situation, may try to evade the encounter, so long as the other side hasn't surprised them.

+Pursuit differs for monsters and player characters.

 If monsters take flight, the players decide whether to pursue.
+Player characters may or may not catch them.
+Faster player characters always overtake slower monsters.
+Faster monsters always escape slower characters.

 When player characters flee monsters, the referee consults the Monster (Re)actions table;
 the monsters give chase on a "hostile" result.

-Pursuit differs for monsters and player characters.
-Faster player characters always catch slower monsters, and faster monsters always escape slower characters.
-But, monsters never catch fleeing characters.
+Monsters never catch fleeing adventurers.

-After escaping, characters wind up in a room chosen by the referee, and must reorient themselves.
+Characters wind up 1--3 moves from where the chase began, at a place picked by the referee.
+Players must reorient themselves.
-When evading slower pursuers, the chase ends 1--2 moves from its start, in a cardinal direction chosen by the players.
+When evading slower pursuers, players chose the cardinal direction where the chase ends.
-Having fled faster foes, characters find themselves 1--4 moves away, in an unknown cardinal direction secretly rolled by the referee.
+The confused desperation of flight from faster pursuers leaves characters disoriented;
+the referee rolls the cardinal direction in secret.

 ## Monster (Re)actions ##